And so remember during the presidential election in 2004, well, Michael Moore was by far the biggest noise with his Fahrenheit 9-11.

 So anyway, it's a good book.

-Um the Army and their recruiting goals.
+The Army and their recruiting goals.

-And the lieutenant general who's in charge of personnel says very optimistic for July.
+And the Lieutenant General, who's in charge of personnel, says very optimistic for July.

 They're off to a very good start for this month.

-Fiscal year ends in September 30th, so they've got uh basically August and September, and they say it's gonna be easy to get the rest of the recruiting goals for this fiscal year.
+And they said it's going to be easy to get the rest of the recruiting goals for this fiscal year.

-Uh they remember the big media hubbub about all of this a year ago about how they missed.
+Remember the big media hubbub about all of this a year ago about how they missed.

 That's it.

-It's another sign that the Americans, nobody wants to go fight in this uh illegal, immoral, blah, blah, blah.
+It's another sign that the Americans, nobody wants to go fight in this illegal, immoral, blah, blah, blah.

-So this lady calls my local show and she says, Well, they're just a bunch of losers.
+So this lady calls my local show, and she says, well, they're just a bunch of losers.

-That's all the people are going in.
+The people are going in.

 They're all a bunch of disturbed people.

-And um, well, uh for for she's not alone.
+And, well, she's not alone.

-There are other people that think that way because they a hate the military, or B, uh they're a bunch of wusses, or I mean, we can go down the list, but they have no idea what they're talking about.
+There are other people that think that way because they, A, hate the military, or B, they're a bunch of wusses.

 Find out, are you cut out for this?

-And and and there are people that for some reason have a hard time understanding that some people want to be doctors, some people want to be butchers, some people want to be pilots, some people want to be nurses, some people want to be soldiers.
+And there are people that, for some reason, have a hard time understanding that some people want to be doctors.

 It's an honorable, honorable, honorable profession.